-If you decide to carry a copy of your green card instead of the original because you want to keep the original safe, you will be violating the law.
+If you, for example, decide to carry a copy of your green card instead of the original because you want to keep the original safe, you will be violating the law.

 Will you actually be stopped by immigration, prosecuted and fined or jailed for not having your original green card with you?
 It's unlikely.
 Like any other government agency, immigration authorities have limited resources and cannot spend precious government time and money on prosecuting people for not carrying their green card "at all times."

 But there have been cases where LPRs are detained or arrested during workplace enforcement actions for not having their green card on them.
 So to be on the safe side, and obey the law, you should actually carry your green card with you everywhere you go.
-And it probably goes without saying that if you will be traveling internationally, you should take your original green card with you to board a plane or boat back to the U.S. and to reenter the U.S. as an LPR.
+And if you will be traveling internationally, you should take your original green card with you to board a plane or boat back to the U.S. and to reenter the U.S. as an LPR.

 If your green card doesn't arrive when it should, check with USCIS's Contact Center (and be prepared to spend a long time navigating their phone tree, then waiting for a return call).
 For more serious immigration issues, contact an experienced immigration attorney.